-Whether you’re a born-and-bred Haligonian, or a visitor looking to make the most of your vacation, these day trips outside of the city are worth adding to your Halifax bucket list.
+Whether you’re a born-and-bred Haligonian or a visitor looking to make the most of your vacation, these day trips just outside Halifax are well worth exploring.

-One of the world’s most photographed lighthouses—just one of the 160 that line the coast of Nova Scotia—this white-and-red icon has stood solitary and proud since 1915.
+One of the world’s most photographed lighthouses—just one of 160 that line the coast of Nova Scotia—the white-and-red Peggy’s Point Lighthouse has stood solitary and proud since 1915.
 Drive about 45 minutes southwest from downtown Halifax, then climb the rocks toward the light for a postcard-perfect photo.
 Afterward, check out the fishermen’s monument carved into 30 metres of granite, then wander the rustic fishing village here, walking the wooden wharves, still busy with lobster boats.

-Perhaps one of the most popular day trips from Halifax is to Lunenburg.
-Rising from the sea in boldly painted reds and blues, the town is one of the oldest (and prettiest) in Nova Scotia.
+One of the most popular day trips from Halifax is to Lunenburg.
+Rising from the sea in boldly-painted reds and blues, the town is one of the oldest (and prettiest) in Nova Scotia.
 And with most of its buildings dating back to the 18th and 19th centuries, it’s also one of only two urban areas in Canada to receive UNESCO World Heritage Site recognition.
 There’s plenty to do for contemporary day-trippers, too, between sampling local seafood at the Old Fish Factory and having a sip at Ironworks Distillery.
 For the best views of the brightly-coloured town, a waterfront boat tour with Lunenburg Heritage Fishing Tours is a must.